CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Exceptions/flows/execution/flow-execution-cancelled-exception.md

 ## Description

-The exception thrown when the child execution has been cancelled before execution has been completed.
+The exception thrown when the child execution has been cancelled before the execution has been completed.

 ## Reasons

 ### The Child Execution Has Been Cancelled

-The child execution has been cancelled before the execution has finished.
+The child execution has been cancelled before the execution has completed.

 #### Message Format